lino-framework/eidreader/docs/build.rst

 This should output something like::

-  {"eidreader_version": "1.0.6", "success": false, "message": "Could not find any reader with a card inserted"}
+  {"eidreader_version": "1.0.7", "success": false, "message": "Could not find any reader with a card inserted"}

-This creates a file :file:`eidreader.zip` in your `dist` folder.
+When a Belgian ID card is inserted in your smart card reader, it should output more detailed information.

 .. on my machine I then finish the release by saying::